 How do students and co-pilots access the online learning?

-Once students have registered, they will receive an email within 31 days of the course start date with instructions.
+Once students have registered, they will receive an email with instructions and an email invite to the virtual course closer to their course start date.
 They will be required to do the following:

-- Log in to set up their account.
+- Log in to Driver Z online to set up their account.

 - Complete Zone 1 (activities 1-29) before Kick-off.
 This takes approximately 12 hours to complete.